 3. Drowsy Poet Pensacola Beach

 655 Pensacola Beach Blvd., Pensacola Beach

-When you hear that the Drowsy Poet is located “inside” the Innerlight Surf Shop, you may picture coffee carafes in a corner with powdered creamer and a sugar bowl.
-Not so.
-Drowsy Poet is a full-sized, full-service coffee shop on the third floor of Innerlight’s building.
-With indoor and deck seating overlooking a marina and neighborhood around Little Sabine Bay, it has the best view of any coffee shop on the coast.
+With indoor and deck seating overlooking a marina and neighborhood around Little Sabine Bay, Drowsy Poet has the best view of any coffee shop on the coast.

 Drowsy Poet, a local chain, features a line of specialty coffee drinks named after historic writers of literature.
 On a recent visit, I had a Milton -- espresso, steamed milk, chocolate and caramel, topped with whipped cream.
 It also offers a line of fun frappes called “poetchinos,” as well as smoothies, breakfast items, baked goods and lunch sandwiches.

 407-C South Palafox St, Downtown Pensacola

 Bodacious Brew is a hip, sleek, modern coffee shop that could just as easily be serving lattes in downtown Seattle as Pensacola.
 It has sidewalk seating and a dining room.
 It offers a full coffee menu of cappuccinos, Americanos and iced mochas.
 It also features a robust food menu, including breakfast quiches, made-to-order eggs, sandwiches and sweets.
 For those on the go, the coffee shop offers a “Brew-Thru” drive or walk up coffee window around the back of the coffee shop on the corner of Main and Baylen streets.